RiteshPathak-12/BMI-app/README.md

 📚 Learning Outcomes
 1. Understanding formula implementation in Android apps
 2. Basics of UI design and input handling
 3. Implementing classification logic and validation
+4. Providing health suggestions (diet chart) based on results

 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.